DIY free digital white balance filter ExpoDisc like

 I know there are many professional photographers out there that are going kill me for saying that the results are as good as the ExpoDisc, but for an amateur like me the results are more than satisfactory and will save me some bucks.

-I read this trick somewhere on the web a few weeks ago1 and tested it this weekend believe me it worth a try.
+I read this trick somewhere on the web a few weeks ago

 Here is another tips, if you prefer the white card manner you can also use the grey cover of the film protectors, it also works as a charm.